Volume 3, Issue 1

 Life is filled with holes, Johnny's laying there, in his sperm coffin.
 Angel looks down at him

-Oh, pretty boy, Can't you show me nothin’ but surrender?
+and says, Oh, pretty boy, Can't you show me nothin’ but surrender?

 My social worker friend told a story